 One of the questions I get asked a lot is how I get my tofu so crispy.
 No, you don’t have to deep-fry it to get it that way.
-You actually don’t have to fry the tofu at all though I do love it that way.
-Nothing makes me happier than biting into a piece of tofu with a beautiful golden-brown crispy coating and hearing that distinctive “crunch” that says it’s perfectly cooked.
+You actually don’t have to fry the tofu at––although I do love it that way.
+Nothing makes me happier than biting into a piece of crispy tofu with a beautiful golden-brown coating and hearing that distinctive “crunch” that says it’s perfectly cooked.
 Even as a kid, I preferred crispy, crunchy foods.
 Keep your ice cream, I wanted chips.

 1. Top Tofu Picks

 The first thing you have to do is start with a good brand of tofu.
 Not all blocks of tofu are created equal.
 Some contain more water than others and some might say “extra-firm” on the package but you would never know it.
 I try to always buy my favorite brands, Nasoya and Woodstock Foods, which make the firmest tofu with the least water.
 Nasoya even makes vacuum-packed tofu in super-firm with hardly any water at all!
 Be sure to buy extra-firm or super-firm; the firmer the tofu, the less water it will absorb even after it’s pressed.

 Once you have your favorite tofu, you want to press it and drain it.
 Tofu is filled with water and you have to get it out or it will come out during cooking and make the tofu soggy.
 Plus, when all that water comes out, there is more room for the tofu to absorb flavors from marinades and spices.
 Pressing tofu makes it firmer and even if you want it even firmer and with a chewier texture, you can freeze it and then thaw it, press it and drain it.

 A word of caution, though – I find if I press the tofu too much, it can get overcooked too easily.
 I press it enough to get out the excess moisture.
 I want it crispy on the outside but soft and moist on the inside.
 For more, see 6 Tips that will Make You Love Tofu.